Dysentery - Medical Condition

 Other symptoms may be intermittent and may include recurring low fevers, abdominal cramps, increased gas, and milder and firmer diarrhea.
 You may feel weak and tired, or lose weight over a prolonged period (emaciation).
 Mild cases of bacillary dysentery may last 4 to 8 days, while severe cases may last 3 to 6 weeks.
 Amoebiasis starts more gradually and usually lasts about 2 weeks.

 Bacillary dysentery symptoms begin within 2 to 10 days of infection.
 In children, the illness starts with fever, nausea, vomiting, abdominal cramps, and diarrhea.
-Episodes of diarrhea may increase to as much as once an hour with blood, mucus, and pus in the child’s stool.
+Episodes of diarrhea after a few days of infection can have blood, mucus, and pus in the child’s stool.
 Vomiting and diarrhea may result in rapid and severe dehydration, which may lead to shock and death if not treated.
 Signs of dehydration include an extremely dry mouth, sunken eyes, and poor skin tone.
 Children and infants will be thirsty, restless, irritable, and possibly lethargic.
 Children may not be able to produce tears or urine, the latter appearing very dark and concentrated.